Is Quality Street Halal?

 Quality Street does not carry any halal certification on products sold in the UK, Ireland, or Australia.
 When purchasing:

-- Look for a halal logo on the packaging — there is currently none on Quality Street
+- Check for an HMC, HFA, or other halal logo on the packaging — there is currently none

 Key E-Codes in Quality Street Products